AnnNaserNabil/Xeo-AGI/docs/use_cases/basic/single_agent.md

-# Single Agent Example
+# Single Agent Use Case

-This example demonstrates how to create and use a single agent with basic capabilities.
+This guide demonstrates how to create and use a single autonomous agent with the Xeo framework capabilities.

 ## Overview